yuinab/ds2002-course/labs/lab4-s3.md

     s3 = boto3.client('s3', region_name='us-east-1')
     ```
     The variable `s3` populated with an instance of the `boto3.client` class can be named anything you like.
-It is now a reusable object for calling that specific service.
+Once a class object it can be reused for other calls to that specific service.

-    **NOTE**: If you get a Python 3.7 `PythonDeprecationWarning` that is to be expected.
-If you are using the AWS Academy Learner Lab you can get around this by explicitly invoking `python3.8` when you run Python.

-2. Once you have created a client you are now ready to work with it.
+2. Once you have created a client you are now ready to use it.
 In your command prompt (in a local terminal or VSCode, etc.), upon invoking the `s3` class object you just created, you will notice many new options:

     ```python3
     s3.<TAB>
     ```

-3. For instance, you can list your buckets:
+3. For instance, list all your buckets:

     ```
     import boto3

+    # create client
     s3 = boto3.client('s3', region_name="us-east-1")

+    # make request
     response = s3.list_buckets()

-    # now iterate through the responses:
+    # now iterate through the response:
     for r in response['Buckets']:
       print(r['Name'])
     ```

-    This should return the name(s) of any bucket(s) in your account.
+    This will return the name(s) of any bucket(s) in your account in a full JSON payload, with all results nested a single array.
 Note that above, a variable named `response` was created and populated with the results of the `list_buckets()` method.
 This is an arbitrary variable name - you can always use your own.

 4. To upload a file to your bucket: